 Our dental area has all the tools necessary to perform deep cleaning, tooth extractions, and general dental surgery safely and effectively.
 Our dental x-ray machine helps veterinarians accurately access your pet's dental health to plan the correct dental procedure.
 All dental surgeries are performed with the aid of anesthesia, as our patients don't know to "open and say ahhh"!
 A vitals monitor is used to assist the veterinarian in making sure that pets undergoing dental procedures are receiving the correct amount of anesthesia.
 A veterinarian assistant is present during dental surgery to double check vitals and assist the surgeon.

 Our laboratory serves many purposes.
-We are equipped to perform laboratory analysis of blood and electrolytes which provides much needed information in assessing pet health and investigating why pets are exhibiting particular signs.
-We also have the tools needed to perform many laboratory services; fecal (stool) analysis, urinalysis, heartworm testing and feline leukemia testing, to name a few.
+We are equipped to perform laboratory analysis of blood which provides much needed information in assessing pet health and investigating why pets are exhibiting particular signs.
+We also have the tools needed to perform many laboratory services; intestinal parasite test (fecal stool analysis), urinalysis, heartworm testing and feline leukemia testing, to name a few.
 Our in-house laboratory helps ensure that results are obtained quickly so corrective measures can be taken soon after your pet is admitted.
 Samples for many other laboratory tests are sent to professional labs, generally with results returned overnight.

 Our clinic is equipped with an X-ray machine capable of providing clear x-ray imagery of our pet patients.
 X-ray imagery is a useful tool for diagnosing pet illness and injury and for planning treatment and/or surgery.